KTSA: Switch to Talk Radio

 In the 1980s, the Top 40 format moved over to KTFM, while KTSA switched to a full service adult contemporary sound, with some talk programming at night.
 By 1992, the music had been eliminated and the station became a fulltime talk outlet.

 In 2000, KTSA and its FM station, then with the call letters KSRX, were acquired by the Infinity Broadcasting Corporation, a division of CBS.
 Then in 2007, KTSA and its FM station, 102.7 KJXK, were bought by Border Media Partners (BMP Radio) for $45 million.
 On July 27, 2009, Border Media Partners was taken over by its lenders in an "amicable manner," according to an FCC filing.
 Border Media had not made a debt payment in two years, according to the San Antonio Express-News.
-This resulted in BMP selling the station to L&L Broadcasting (now Alpha Media) in 2013.
+This resulted in BMP selling the station to L&L Broadcasting (a forerunner to Alpha Media) in 2013.
+Alpha Media merged with Connoisseur Media on September 4, 2025.

-FM Translator
+FM translator

 On February 26, 2015, KTSA began simulcasting on FM translator K296GK 107.1 FM in San Antonio.
 It had been upgraded and moved from its original city of license in Pleasanton, Texas.

-Former On-Air Staff
+Former on-air staff

 KTSA staff inducted into the Texas Radio Hall of Fame include Ricci Ware, Brad Messer, Don Keyes, and Barry Kaye.
 Popular 1950s and 1960s rock and roll disk jockeys also included Bruce Hathaway, Pat Tallman and Charlie Vann.
 Mark Velasco was a popular KTSA host in the 1980s.